-Every student enrolled in the UW School of Nursing program (BSN, ABSN, MN, DNP, PhD, GCPAPN) must meet School of Nursing immunization requirements prior to the start of the program and throughout enrollment.
+Every student enrolled in the UW School of Nursing program (BSN, ABSN, DNP, PhD, GCPAPN) must meet School of Nursing immunization requirements prior to the start of the program and throughout enrollment.

 Students receive a color vision test at the beginning of the program.
 Students who do not pass the color vision screening will not be allowed to perform urine dipstick testing while at clinical placement sites.
 Students in the Infant Mental Health Graduate Certificate Program are exempted from the color vision requirement.

 Nursing students commonly are at risk for exposure to and possible transmission of vaccine-preventable communicable diseases because of their contact with patients or infective material from patients.
 Maintenance of immunity to vaccine-preventable diseases through the Health Sciences Immunization Program (HSIP) is therefore an essential requirement of all students.
 The HSIP follows recommendations for health care workers from the Centers for Disease Control and Prevention (CDC) and OSHA/DOSH occupational health mandates.

 Nursing students will NOT be permitted to enter a clinical site unless documentation of compliance with all requirements, including annual tuberculosis screening and influenza vaccine, have been confirmed by the HSIP with the School of Nursing.

 Nursing students must comply with requirements for the following: measles (rubeola), mumps, rubella, Hepatitis B, tetanus-diphtheria-pertussis, varicella (chicken pox), influenza vaccine, and tuberculosis screening (PPD skin testing, or symptom review for those not being tested).